• Skip to primary navigation

 Many items typical of an American breakfast are available there, and/or several regional dishes.

-The wide selection of fruit available at the breakfast stations of high end hotels impresses tourists, and definitely has to be experienced.
+The wide selection of fruit available at the breakfast stations of high-end hotels impresses tourists and has to be experienced.

-In padarias (bakeries), the most popular items are café pingado (a cup of coffee with a touch of milk) and pão na chapa (half loaves of French bread toasted with butter on a hot griddle).
+In padarias (bakeries), the most popular items are café pingado (a cup of coffee with a touch of milk) and pão na chapa (half loaves of French bread toasted with butter on a hot griddle) though.

 You may also find misto quente (grilled ham-and-cheese-sandwich).